ioos/ioos-atn-data/_docs/atn-sat-telem-specification-v1-0.md

 * `ioos_qc.qartod.location_test`
 * `ioos_qc.qartod.gross_range_test` - for temperature and salinity

-With these default thresholds.
-The temperature and salinity thresholds are taken from the ARGOS QC Manual:
+The table below summarizes the default thresholds for each test and parameter.
+The temperature thresholds and salinity upper bound threshold are taken from the [Argo Quality Control Manual for CTD and Trajectory Data](https://archimer.ifremer.fr/doc/00228/33951/):

 | Test | Parameter | Suspect | Fail |
 |----------|----------|----------|